yerinsmgmt/markdowns/files.md

 practically in the work they already do.
 I've trained organisations and individuals in several sectors, including teams in banking.

-I saw Hazlewoods launched a dedicated private client team over the summer and opened the Bristol office.
-Congratulations on the growth.
+I saw Hazlewoods launched a dedicated private client team over the summer, not long after the Bristol office opened.
+Firms building out like that are the ones this tends to be most useful to, which is why you came to mind.

 What we do is make teams genuinely capable with AI on their own day-to-day work, so they move faster and lose less time to the repetitive parts.
-We also run a free thirty-minute session to work out where that would actually be worth doing, with no deck and nothing committed.
+We start with a free thirty-minute session to work out where that would actually be worth doing, with no deck and nothing committed.